How downtown Oklahoma City did a 180

 Oklahoma City, which ranked dead last in Prevention Magazine’s 2008 assessment of sizable American cities for walkability, soon after commissioned a report on how to improve conditions for pedestrians downtown.
 An initial analysis by Speck & Associates found that Oklahoma City’s streets were wide enough to handle two to three times the volume of traffic they carried.
 Downtown streets were largely one-way speedways, and Speck’s plan showed that the city could better use the space to support pedestrians, bicyclists, businesses, and urban life.

 The city launched Project 180, an effort to rebuild all 50 blocks of streets in their downtown core, funded by tax-increment financing from a major skyscraper development.
 The name came from a $180 million investment in the 180-acre core area, generating a 180-degree turn in how downtown was conceived.
-“By right-sizing streets to meet real demand, we were able to calm traffic, double the amount of on-street parking, add a ton of trees and great a robust cycling network.
+“By right-sizing streets to meet real demand, we were able to calm traffic, double the amount of on-street parking, add a ton of trees and create a robust cycling network.
 Ten years later this is the project that I am most proud of,” Speck said to a meeting of the US Conference of Mayors.
 At the same time, the plan converted one-way streets to two-way, rebuilt three parks and most underground utilities, and installed new architecturally designed fixtures and street furniture.

 “People who haven’t been here for ten or twelve years don’t recognize Oklahoma City,” says Eric Wenger, public works director.
 “On a scale of 1 to 10, I’d give it a 10 in terms of the level of transformation.”